+Application Applied

-Application Applied.
+Application Applied

+T. D. H. F. I. I. C.

+Explanation on g

-Explanation on application of the practice The Board has disclosed features of its risk management and internal control framework, and the adequacy and effectiveness of this framework in the Statement on Risk Management and Internal Control in the Company's Annual Report 2019.
+application of the control framework, and the adequacy and effectiveness of this

+practice framework in the Statement on Risk Management and Internal Control

+in the Company's Annual Report 2020.

-Explanation for : departure
+Explanation for

+departure

-Large companies are r encouraged to complete t equired to complete the columns below.
-Non-large companies are he columns below.
+Large companies are i equired to complete the columns below.
+Non-large companies are

+encouraged to complete t he columns below.

 Measure

 Timeframe